Frequently Asked Questions About Health Professions Advising

 Professional schools are wary of applicants who must withdraw from classes, especially when there is no compelling explanation or if it occurs often.
 There are many factors to consider before taking a W, such as the effect it will have on future courses, the grade you might receive should you stay in a course and the reason why you may need to withdraw.
 It is recommended you discuss this decision with your academic advisor if you have questions about this decision.

-The answer to this question is “No.” Any health professional school likes to see these courses, especially the science courses, taken on campus with a normal academic load (15 credits) so that one's maturity, motivation, time management skills and intellect can be evaluated.
+It is better to take pre-requisites on campus with a normal academic load (15+ credits) so that one's maturity, motivation, time management skills and intellect can be evaluated.
 For example, the science courses approximate the difficulty of a typical medical school class if the science course is taken during the academic year.
 If Organic Chemistry, for example, is taken during the summer and an A is earned, although this grade will help one’s GPA, it does not provide a yardstick about one's personal qualities of handling a full semester load.

-If one must take a course in the summer for legitimate reasons, take the course at a home institution or another four year college.
-Medical schools frown on taking science classes at a community college over the summer because the perception is that these courses are not as rigorous as those taken during the normal academic year.
+If one must take a pre-requisite course in the summer for legitimate reasons, it is best to take the course at a home institution or another four-year college if possible.
+Coursework at community college may be perceived as less rigorous than coursework taken during the normal academic year at a four-year institution.
 One may argue this point, but perception counts heavily in this regard.
-If one or more of the pre-requisite courses are taken in summer school, this issue needs to be addressed in a letter on your behalf.
+If you must take a pre-requisite course over the summer, please consult with health professions advising to discuss your options on a case-by-case basis.

 If the GPA is extremely poor and involves academic probation or suspension, then one may need to sit down with an individual in an admissions office (for the health professional school of your choice) and develop a strategy to demonstrate improvement.